Nungpan Ponpi Luwaopa: Story

-Thus, he kept guarding the mortal remains of Koubru Namoinu without the obsequies being performed.
+Thus, he kept guarding the mortal remains of Koubaron Namoinu without the obsequies being performed.
 Thongalel first sent his younger brother armed with deadly weapons for the fight in which the prince settled his opponent's hash and kept him bound under the heavy weight of a slab.
 The Lord's second brother too met the same humiliation and at last, Thongalel himself appeared in all splendor in the field of honour.
-But the prince was prudent enough to realise that he was no match for powerful God, he fell prostrate before him and begged mercy and kindness to restore Koubru Namoinu to him so that the Luwang dynasty might have further progeny.
+But the prince was prudent enough to realise that he was no match for powerful God, he fell prostrate before him and begged mercy and kindness to restore Koubaron Namoinu to him so that the Luwang dynasty might have further progeny.
 Thongalel, being visibly moved, readily granted the prayer and left for the dark abode.
 Thus, the couple were united to live for another hundred years with conjugal bliss and Luwang Ningthou Punshiba, a son was born to them.

+Epic battle between gods and a mortal

+The text quotes the fighting words exchanged between Luwang prince Luwaopa and the divine brothers of Lord Thongalen in a dramatic manner.
+A few notable lines about the climax of the event are quoted as follows:

+First fight : First younger brother of Thongalen vs Luwaopa

+The first younger brother of Thongalen was equipped with extraordinary weapons.
+The arms are a broad fieldstone is the shield, the lightning that flashes in the sky and which is the inseparable protective dart of the mother earth (here, she is Leimarel Sidabi) is his spear, the sword to be tucked in at the loin cloth is the one that shines like a burning flame.

+Luwaopa outwitted the divine brother by proposing him to wrestle with bare hands.
+The reason and the logic was that he was fully aware of the invincibility of the elemental weapons held by the divine opponent.

+Second fight : Second younger brother of Thongalen vs Luwaopa

+Again, for the second brother of Thongalen, he was equipped with the dark cloud comes in for his shield, the sharp rain of a cloudburst for his spear and the sword is the one held by the Lord himself.

+Luwaopa defeated the second brother too by outwitting him in the same manner like before.